-- (a) Subject to clause 11(b), the Supplier warrants to the Customer that, in respect of all Products supplied under this agreement: - (i) the Products are manufactured, grown, extracted, produced, packaged, labelled, presented, supplied and described in compliance with this agreement and all applicable New Zealand laws and industry codes; - (ii) the Products are of Acceptable Quality, fit for any usual or customary purpose and fit for sale by the Customer to the public; - (iii) the Products are of good material and workmanship, and free from any defect or fault of any kind whatsoever; - (iv) the Supplier has the title and the right to sell the Products in accordance with this agreement, free of all encumbrances, and the Customer will enjoy quiet possession of the Products; - (v) the ambient packaged Products supplied will have a minimum life on receipt of at least 30 days before the printed "Best Before" or "Use By" date on the Product; and - (vi) the chilled perishable Products supplied will have a minimum life on receipt of at least 14 days before the printed "Best Before" or "Use By" date on the Product. - (b) If a warranty provided by the Supplier under clause 11(a) above is untrue, then to the extent that: - (i) the fact, matter or circumstance causing that warranty being untrue was caused or contributed to by any person (including any supplier of Supplier) other than the Supplier; and - (ii) the Supplier could not reasonably have avoided the breach caused by that other person, the Supplier's liability to the Customer for breach of that warranty is limited to any amount that the Supplier recovers from each of its suppliers and the person referred to in sub-clause (b)(i) that is attributable to the Products supplied to the Customer under this agreement in respect of which the relevant warranty is untrue.
+- (a) Subject to clause 11(b), the Supplier warrants to the Customer that, in respect of all Products supplied under this agreement: - (i) the Products are manufactured, grown, extracted, produced, packaged, labelled, presented, supplied and described in compliance with this agreement and all applicable New Zealand laws and industry codes; - (ii) the Products are of Acceptable Quality, fit for any usual or customary purpose and fit for sale by the Customer to the public; - (iii) the Products are of good material and workmanship, and free from any defect or fault of any kind whatsoever; and - (iv) the Supplier has the title and the right to sell the Products in accordance with this agreement, free of all encumbrances, and the Customer will enjoy quiet possession of the Products. - (b) If a warranty provided by the Supplier under clause 11(a) above is untrue, then to the extent that: - (i) the fact, matter or circumstance causing that warranty being untrue was caused or contributed to by any person (including any supplier of Supplier) other than the Supplier; and - (ii) the Supplier could not reasonably have avoided the breach caused by that other person, the Supplier's liability to the Customer for breach of that warranty is limited to any amount that the Supplier recovers from each of its suppliers and the person referred to in sub-clause (b)(i) that is attributable to the Products supplied to the Customer under this agreement in respect of which the relevant warranty is untrue.
 Subject to clause 13.3, the Supplier must use reasonable endeavours to maximise recovery for the Customer.